 Written on 12/24/20

 This is Proov, the first and only FDA-cleared test kit that confirmed successful ovulation at home.
 Confirming successful ovulation is crucial to getting pregnant.
+So, how does Proov work?
 Want to know how to Proov during your cycle?
 Let's dive in!

 Step 1: Take a baseline Proov PdG test.